-The number of treatments given depends on the type of cancer, the chemotherapy protocol and your pet’s responsiveness to treatment.
+The number of treatments given depends on the type of cancer, the chemotherapy protocol and the pet’s responsiveness to treatment.
 There are various protocols available, and the success and prognosis associated with each protocol differ.
 In a few cases, long-term maintenance chemotherapy may be recommended.

-We will also consult with your family veterinarian regarding vaccinations.
+We will also consult with the family veterinarian regarding vaccinations.
 It may be necessary to limit interaction with other sick pets at certain points following chemotherapy if the immune system is compromised.
-Please consult with your oncologist about specific health conditions and any medications your pet is taking.
+Pet owners should consult with their oncologist about specific health conditions and any medications their pet is taking.

 Almost all chemotherapy agents have the potential to induce side effects, but they would not be used if their potential benefits did not outweigh the possible risks.
 Unlike people receiving chemotherapy, the vast majority (80-90%) of dogs and cats have minimal to no side effects.
 However, a small number of patients may have moderate to severe side effects.
 Rarely is a side effect life-threatening to the patient.

 Chemotherapy side effects occur as a result of the toxic effects that chemotherapy agents have on the normal cells in the body.
 The majority of the normal cells that may be affected are found in the lining of the intestines (GI tract) and in the bone marrow.
 There may be other specific toxicities associated with various chemotherapy agents on particular organs, and these will be discussed when indicated.
 The common side effects associated with the GI tract include vomiting, diarrhea and nausea/loss of appetite.
 The common side effects associated with the bone marrow include a decrease in the white cell count leading to immunosuppression (a compromised ability of the body to fight infection), loss of appetite and lethargy.
 It is rare to affect other bone marrow-derived cells such as the platelets and red blood cells.